audioh

 Listening is a continuous experience, not a navigation task.

-Through user research, we discovered that listeners value immersion and emotional continuity above all else.
-Every tap away from the player is a rupture in the experience.
-The interface should serve the listener, not the catalog.
+Through user research, I found that listeners care most about staying in the zone.
+Every tap away from the player breaks the spell.
+The interface should serve the listener, not the library.

 I don't want to browse when I'm in the middle of a chapter.
 I just want to keep listening and maybe share that moment with someone who gets it.